jg-k/Elastic-collisions-in-Ruby/readme.md

 + [wikipedia - Elastic collision](https://en.wikipedia.org/wiki/Elastic_collision)
 + Initial script based on a nice [tutorial from Mario Visic](https://www.youtube.com/watch?v=e3B8m4vBzB0&feature=emb_logo), [Github](https://github.com/mariovisic/ruby2d-games/tree/master/04%20-%20Collision-Detection)

-## screenshot
+## Screenshot
 ![screenshot](/Screenshot.png?raw=true "screenshot")

-## bugs and improvements
+## Bugs and improvements
 + Sometimes, the collision detection and calculator are not accurate enough, such that to 2 (or more) balls can get locked into a romantic dance.
-Another collision can sometimes break the dance!
+Another collision with some other balls can sometimes break the dance!
 + The ball grab logic could be improved. sometimes balls get hidden behind the grabbed ball and never come out (also due to imprecise collision detection)
++ with user mouse control, if you move too fast, you "lose" the ball.
++ add walls and randome shapes
++ make a game out of it